Beverly Hills Holds Successful No Kings Rally

 Notable attendees included local actors and actresses, former LA City Councilmember Paul Koretz, Beverly Hills Councilmembers Mary Wells and Craig Corman, and former School Board President Noah Margo.

-Last week, House Speaker Mike Johnson dubbed “No Kings” a “Hate America” event, and that could not have been further from the reality as seen at Roxbury Park.
+Last week, House Speaker Mike Johnson dubbed “No Kings” a “Hate America” event, but that could not have been further from the reality as seen at Roxbury Park.
 The Beverly Hills protest, like others in large cities and small towns across the country, offered both a celebration of community and American democracy and a disapproval of President Donald Trump’s anti-democratic power grab.

 The “No Kings” movement drew approximately 2,500 rallies nationwide, with each of the 50 states participating, and more than 7 million people came out to defend democracy.